CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

-<p>test32</p>
 <h1><span style="color:SteelBlue">Preparing Data for Joey NMT Toolkit</span></h1>

 <h2><span style="color:SteelBlue">Introduction</span></h2>

 <p>Joey NMT is a neural machine translation toolkit that aims to be accessible to novice learners.
  Joey NMT requires parallel text of the source language immediately followed by a translation from the       target language.
-This tutorial focuses on preparing data from less-resources languages through examples of  data preperation for the Tohono O'odham language (ISO code ood).
+This tutorial focuses on preparing data for less-resources languages from bible translations.
+I demonstrate the process here with examples from Tohono O'odham language (ISO code ood).
 Tohono O'odham is an endangered and less-resourced Native American language originating from southern Arizona and north-western Mexico.
 </p>

 <h2><span style="color:SteelBlue">Parallel Text Sources</span></h2>